Aamir1551/NeuralDot/README.md

 # NeuralDotLib
-A machine learning library for my computer science coursework
+A machine learning library for my computer science A level coursework